exmprison/chop/README.md

 ## Introduction

-**Chop** is a program that helps blind people by providing AI image descriptions, OCR-powered screen reading, and OCR-powered image accessibility.
+**Chop** is a program that helps people who are blind and low-vision by providing AI image descriptions, OCR-powered screen reading, and OCR-powered image accessibility.

 ### AI Image Describing